Reichstag building: Nazi era

-Cold War
+Cold War era

 The Reichstag building in 1970, before reconstruction.
-The dome is still missing.
+The dome was still missing.

 When the Cold War emerged, the building was physically within West Berlin, but in ruins.
 During the Berlin Blockade, an enormous number of West Berliners assembled before the building on 9 September 1948, and Mayor Ernst Reuter held a famous speech that ended with "Ihr Völker der Welt... schaut auf diese Stadt..." ("You people of the world...look upon this city...").

 In 1956, after some debate, the West German government decided that the Reichstag should not be torn down, but be restored instead under the guidance of Paul Baumgarten.
 The cupola of the original building, which had also been heavily damaged in the war, was dismantled, and the outside façade made simpler with the removal of ornaments and statues.
 Reconstruction started in 1961, and was complete by 1971.

 The artistic and practical value of his work was the subject of much debate after German reunification.
 Under the 1971 Four Power Agreement on Berlin, Berlin was formally outside the bounds of either East or West Germany, and so the West German parliament, the Bundestag, was not allowed to assemble formally in West Berlin.
 This prohibition was obeyed even though East Germany had declared East Berlin its capital, violating this provision.
 Until 1990, the building was thus used only for occasional representative meetings, and one-off events, such as a free concert given by British rock band Barclay James Harvest on 30 August 1980 and by Tangerine Dream on 29 August 1981.
 It was also used for a widely lauded permanent exhibition about German history called Fragen an die deutsche Geschichte ("Questions on German history").

+On May 26, 1989, the Bethke brothers landed the ultralight airplanes they had used to defect from East Germany in front of the Reichstag.